shadabahmed/logstasher/README.md

 ## Adding custom fields to the log

-Since some fields are very specific to your application for e.g. *user_name*, so it is left upto you, to add them.
+Since some fields are very specific to your application for e.g. *user_name*, so it is left up to you, to add them.
 Here's how to add those fields to the logs:
 ```ruby
 # Create a file - config/initializers/logstasher.rb